jvalderrama/devo/README.md

 ## K8s and Chart Deployment

 In order to deploy the Web Check Application over a kubernetes cluster in HA, has been created a set of templates.
-The HA is guaranteed using **PodAntiaffinity** k8s feature, it means that at least the Deployment is going to have **two or more replicas in different nodes in the cluster**, not just two or more replicas in a single node.
+The HA is guaranteed using **PodAntiaffinity** k8s feature and its **topologyKey: "kubernetes.io/hostname"** key/value definition, that means who at least the Deployment is going to have **two or more replicas in different nodes in the cluster**, not just two or more replicas in a single node.

 HA in K8s Deployment